abdalazizrashid/idao-21-baseline/README.md

 - Why I can't install new packages?

 There is no internet connection in the submission instance.
-- What packages are install in the Yandex Contest instance?
+- What packages are installed in the Yandex Contest instance?
 ```
 pytorch, torchvision, numpy, scipy, pandas, scikit-learn,
 joblib, tqdm, ipython, cython, numba, statsmodels, pqdict, xlearn,